 There are two main sources that replenish bicarbonate in the blood stream.
 The two sources are the kidney and the diet.
 Bicarbonate is produced in the kidney when acid is excreted into the urine.
 This occurs in the alpha intercalated cells, discussed below.
 And the remainder of our bicarbonate comes from food in the form of bicarbonate precursors.

 Bicarbonate precursors are molecules that our body turns into bicarbonate.
 The food precursors of bicarbonate are abundant in plants.
 There are many different precursors, but among the most common are citrate, lactate, acetate, and gluconate.
 Although you do not have to become a strict vegan to have an adequate supply of bicarbonate, you do need to eat enough plants to neutralize any excess acid that your kidneys cannot handle if you are to remain healthy.
-This will help keep your cells at the correct acid level (pH).
+This will help keep your cells at the correct level of acidity (pH).

 Model Of Electrical And Acidity Balance